matuteiglesias/journal/content/Business/2025-08-05_Enhanced_Job_Application_Communication_and_Follow-.md

 **🕒 21:20–21:50**
 **🏷️ Labels**: Job Application, Communication, Portfolio, Snowflake, Data Engineering
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the professionalism and clarity of communication in job applications, focusing on email drafting, follow-ups, and addressing skill gaps.
+The session aimed to enhance the professionalism and clarity of [[communication]] in job applications, focusing on email drafting, follow-ups, and addressing skill gaps.

 ### Key Activities
-- Reviewed and improved an email draft to enhance professionalism in communication regarding job opportunities.
+- Reviewed and improved an email draft to enhance professionalism in [[communication]] regarding job opportunities.
 - Followed up on job applications by sharing an interactive journal and portfolio link, showcasing relevant work and seeking feedback.
 - Discussed strategies for addressing the lack of direct Snowflake experience, emphasizing transferable skills and proactive learning.